jacekv/jacekv.github.io/_posts/2024-08-28-Python-Loggin-Trace-Id.md

 This is a simple example of how you can use a trace id with Python's logging module in a Fast API application.
 You can customize the `ContextFilter` class and the `get_trace_id` function to suit your needs.

+This works, due to [sharing of global variables across modules](https://docs.python.org/2/faq/programming.html#how-do-i-share-global-variables-across-modules) in Python.

+In `custom_logging.py`, we define a `trace_id` variable that will be shared across modules.
+We also define a `get_trace_id` function that generates a unique trace id for each request using Python's `uuid` module.

+We simply import the `custom_logging` module in the main Fast API application and can do that anywhere else if required, the module itself becomes available as a global name.
+Since there is only one instance of each module, any changes to the module object data are reflected everywhere.

+If we would to import the `trace_id` variable directly, `trace_id` would be accessible in `main.py` but also any changes to `trace_id` would not be reflected anywhere else but `main.py`.